atomicjolt/konbata/README.md

 # This can be :self, :default, or an ID.
 :account_id: <account id>

+:scorm_url: <scorm manager url>
+:scorm_launch_url: <scorm launch url>
+:scorm_shared_auth: <scorm manager token>

 # Leave empty for DEFAULT_TIMEOUT
 :request_timeout: <request timeout seconds>
 ```

 ## Usage

-#### Source Files
+#### .doc/.docx Files
-Add any files you want to process into the `sources` directory inside the Konbata project directory.
+Add any .doc or .docx files you want to process into the `sources` directory inside the Konbata project directory.
 It expects a specific directory structure for the source files that are added to that `sources` folder.

 Each directory placed in the `sources` folder should include in it's name 2 pieces of data:
-  - "Course - ####," (e.g. "Course - ABC123"). "####" will be used recognized as a course identifier.
+  - "Course - ####," (e.g. "Course - ABC123"). "####" will be used as a course identifier.
   - "Volume " followed by a volume number (e.g. "Volume 1").
-The number will be recognized as a volume number.
+The number will be used as a volume number.

 Each course detected will be turned into a separate .imscc file.